bluebird75/luaunit/doc/index.rst

 Annex B: Comparing tables with keys of type table
 ==================================================

-    If provided, *extra_msg* is a string which will be printed along with the failure message.

-This is a very uncommon scenario but there are a few programs out there which use tables as keys for other tables.
-LuaUnit has been adjusted to deal intelligently with this scenario.
+There are a few programs out there which use tables as keys for other tables.
+How to compare such tables is delicate.

 A small code block is worth a thousand pictures :